Posted on: 30th June 2020

-As the country continues emerging from its enforced lockdown following the peak of the Covid-19 pandemic, life is gradually starting to get back to normal and H&H Insurance Brokers is pleased to announce that they will restart on-farm and face to face customer visits, effective from 6th July.
+As the country emerges from its enforced lockdown and life is returning to some normality, H&H Insurance Brokers is pleased to announce that they have recommenced on-farm and face to face customer visits, plus the Carlisle Head Office has re-opened.

-Filled with relief and enthusiasm, the team will be resuming appointments and visits outside the office and across the region.
+Filled with relief and enthusiasm, the team have resumed appointments and visits outside the office and across the region.
 Many customers of H&H Insurance Brokers will be pleased with this development, as these visits give people the opportunity to connect with advisors on both agricultural and social matters.
-Following the lonesome lockdown period, many farmers who have been long-term customers feel more like friends to the company, and staff are looking forward to getting back to on-farm visits where clients can talk about farm developments, diversification projects, changes to livestock numbers and any other initiatives requiring insurance advice.
+Following the lonesome lockdown period, many farmers who have been long-term customers feel more like friends to the company, and staff are delighted to returning to on-farm visits where clients can talk about farm developments, diversification projects, changes to livestock numbers and any other initiatives requiring insurance advice.

 Managing Director, Paul Graham, commented: “It is important to us that our clients know that we are still here for them to answer any questions or concerns during this ambiguous time.
 Getting out on farm visits will boost our community because brokers will be offering some clarity and certainty, especially for farmers who have found their circumstances change during the coronavirus pandemic.
 Our main concern is the well-being of our clients and staff, and we will endeavour to keep meeting their needs in this constantly developing context.
 Life has been up in the air for quite some time, but it is still important for us as brokers to encourage our clients not to neglect their insurance needs or cast them from the forefront of their minds.”